 We have calculated earnings per share ("EPS") under the two-class method.
 The two-class method is an earnings allocation methodology whereby EPS for each class of common stock and participating security is calculated according to dividends declared and participation rights in undistributed earnings.
-For the year ended December 31, 2011, we had a weighted average of approximately 578,489 unvested shares outstanding, respectively, which are considered participating securities.
+For the years ended December 31, 2012 and 2011, we had a weighted average of approximately 629,493 and 578,489 unvested shares outstanding, respectively, which are considered participating securities.
 Therefore, we have allocated our earnings for basic and diluted EPS between common shares and unvested shares.